 Here is a list of options:

 Students with great financial need and who have filed their FAFSA may be awarded an SEOG in addition to their Pell Grant.
 The actual award amount depends on need and the availability of federal funds.
-When a student submits his/her FAFSA annually in April, he/she is automatically considered for this grant.
-This grant is renewable each year based upon the student’s FAFSA results.
+This grant may be renewable each year based upon the student’s FAFSA results and the availability of federal funds.

-The 21st Century Scholar 2018-2019 state grant award amount at a private institution is $8,395 for those who have met the financial means test and have completed the Scholar Success Program.
-Please see www.scholars.in.gov for those requirements.
-Scholars must complete the Free Application for Federal Student Aid (FAFSA) no later than April 15.
+Eligible 21st Century Scholars who have met the financial means test and have completed the Scholar Success Program may be eligible for this award.
+Please see www.scholars.in.gov for Indiana’s enrollment requirements.
+Scholars must complete the Free Application for Federal Student Aid (FAFSA) no later than April 15 each year.

 Franklin College offers a limited number of Pell Grant eligible 21st Century Scholars with a 3.0 cumulative GPA to receive up to full-tuition and room and board through a combination of all state, federal and college aid sources (this may include federal student loans and work-study awards).

-Awarded to Indiana residents who attend a private institution.
-The student must have financial need, as determined by the FAFSA.
-The range of this award varies.
-This award is renewable each year based on FAFSA results received by the State Student Aid Commission of Indiana by April 15.
+Eligible Indiana residents who have demonstrated financial need as determined by the FAFSA may qualify for this Grant.
+The range of this award varies and may be renewable based on student’s annual submissions of the FAFSA.
+The Indiana Commission for Higher Education FAFSA-submission deadline is April 15.
 This award is restricted to be used toward the cost of tuition only.